-While children and young people under 18 can't vote in a UK general election, everyone can still help influence government, no matter their age.
-Children have a powerful voice and the right to use it (Article 12) to share their opinions about what they want duty-bearers to do.
+While people under 18 can't vote in a UK general election, everyone can still have an influence in government, no matter their age.
+Young people have a powerful voice and the right to use it (Article 12) to share their opinions about what they want duty-bearers to do.

-In this activity, we'll meet a group of young changemakers from around the world who are all calling on leaders to address different children's rights.
+In this activity, we'll meet a group of young changemakers from around the world who are all calling on leaders to address different rights issues.